 Nature of the Study

 The selected research design for the study will be a quantitative, cross-sectional design based on secondary analysis of publicly available data from the 2022-2023 National Survey of Children's Health (NSCH).
-This study should be conducted quantitatively, as the research questions will involve statistical testing of associations and the effects of interactions among specifically defined variables, and the hypotheses will be directional and can be tested using inferential tests.
+This study would be conducted quantitatively, as the research questions will involve statistical testing of associations and the effects of interactions among specifically defined variables, and the hypotheses will be directional and can be tested using inferential tests.
 The cross-sectional design is suitable because the NSCH is used to collect data at a single point in time and is targeted for prevalence and association analyses of a population in the context of pediatric health research (Crouch et al., 2023; Foster et al., 2020).

 It is also supported by the fact that the choice of the quantitative paradigm is predetermined by the already existing literature, which has been using epidemiological and bio statistical techniques to study the relationships between obesity and mental health issues in pediatric patients without exception (Forster et al., 2023; Galler et al., 2024; Kokka et al., 2023; Papadimitriou et al., 2025).
 Cross-sectional secondary analysis is a type of research that enables the researcher to make robust statistical inferences on a national scale without incurring the costs, ethical issues, and time involved in primary data collection.
 It also allows the use of NSCH survey weights, without which generating nationally representative estimates that can be projected to all children in the target age range in the U.S. is unachievable